-Available in a wide range of price points, it can be difficult to determine what separates an expensive machine from a more affordable one.
-Luckily, we’re here to break down the top five characteristics that drive price, so you can find the elliptical that is best for both your body and your budget.
+What separates an expensive machine from a more affordable one?
+Since ellipticals are available in a wide range of price points, it can be difficult to determine that at first.
+We’re breaking down the top characteristics that drive price so you can find the best elliptical for your body and your budget.

 The first factor that determines the price of your elliptical is the flywheel weight.
-The flywheel is a heavy, revolving wheel that is used to increase momentum and provide stability.
+The flywheel is a heavy, revolving wheel that increases momentum and provide stability.